Easy Tiramisu Recipe

 A square of tiramisu on a dessert plate, with the layers visible from the side.

-I love many desserts, and it can be hard to pick just one for a special occasion, but classic Tiramisu just might be my very favorite.
-It’s one of those magical combinations, simple but robust, with a luxurious texture and symphony of flavors: cream, mascarpone, cocoa, coffee, and cookie.
+I love many desserts, and it can be hard to pick just one for a special occasion, but classic Tiramisu is a favorite.
+It’s a delicious combination with heavy cream, mascarpone, cocoa, coffee, and cookie, combined into a cold and creamy no-bake dessert!

 What Does Tiramisu Mean?

-Tiramisu literally translates to “pick me up” or “cheer me up”, and it’s easy to see why!
-The light, but rich mascarpone filling is literally topped with chocolate (in the form of cocoa powder), while the airy ladyfinger cookies get a punch of espresso.
+Tiramisu literally translates to “pick me up” or “cheer me up”.
+The light, but rich mascarpone filling is topped with chocolate (in the form of cocoa powder), while the airy ladyfinger cookies get a punch of espresso.

 From top: Ladyfinger cookies, vanilla, whipping cream, sugar, espresso, cocoa powder, cinnamon, mascarpone cheese.